 Dr. Brady earned his Ph.D. in Economics from the University of California, San Diego, where he specialized in microeconomic theory and econometrics.
 Dr. Brady is award winning both as a Microeconomic course instructor, and in research with recognition including: Associate-In Teaching Award, Teaching Assistant Excellence Award, Clive Granger Research Fellowship, Advancement to Candidacy Research Fellowship, and the Graduate Student Research Fellowship (2012 and 2013).
 Dr. Brady also served as a research assistant in the department of economics.
 He has published economic research in several academic journals—including Econometrica, Social Choice and Welfare, Games and Economic Behavior, and Judgement and Decision Making.

-Dr. Brady earned dual Master’s degrees.
+Dr. Brady earned two Master’s degrees.
 The first one is a Master of Arts, at Duke University, majoring in Economics.
 The second one is a Master of Science, at the University of Memphis, majoring in Finance.

 Dr. Brady earned his Bachelor of Science degree at Christian Brothers University, majoring in Finance and Management, with a minor in Psychology.